zEdS15B3GCwq/labnirs2snirf/docs/usage.md

 ### Keeping HbO and HbR only

-Suppose that you have a LABNIRS file with both raw voltage and Hb data, and want to export only HbO and HbR data:
+Suppose that you have a LABNIRS file with both raw voltage and Hb data, and want to exportonly HbO and HbR data:

 ```bash
 python -m labnirs2snirf input.txt --type hb --drop hbt
 ```

 The `--type hb` option keeps only haemoglobin data, while `--drop hbt` excludes total Hb.
 If the LABNIRS file only contains Hb data, `--type` is unnecessary.

 ## Command-Line Options